chiaraalexandrayoung/sciame/README.md

 # Sciame
-Visual audioreactive investigation on Siberian shamanism
+Visual audioreactive investigation on Siberian shamanism.

 A project curated by Chiara Alexandra Young and Maddalena Bellin